howsoai/platform-installation-examples/vault-certmanager/howso-platform-nats.md

 ## Install Howso Platform

+This example assumes that [Vault and cert-manager](./README.md) are already installed and configured.

 This example starts with a working, non-TLS Howso Platform.
 We'll then adjust the configuration needed for NATS, Howso Platform, and Cert-Manager to work together with TLS.

 See [here](../common/README.md#basic-helm-install) for a quick start (skipping the initial cluster creation, that was done during the Vault install) and confirm the Howso Platform is running [correctly](../common/README.md#create-client-environment).